Antondimitrov9605/CL-RAM-PUBLISH/README.md

 ## Overview

-CL-RAM  is a research framework for evaluating the safety robustness of locally-deployed large language models (LLMs) under adversarial prompts derived from the **MITRE ATT&CK** cybersecurity taxonomy.
+CL-RAM (Comparative Language Research for AI Model Security Assessment) is a research framework for evaluating the safety robustness of locally-deployed large language models (LLMs) under adversarial prompts derived from the **MITRE ATT&CK** cybersecurity taxonomy.

 The framework conducts controlled experiments across multiple open-weight models, natural languages, and inference temperature settings to quantify **cross-lingual safety gaps** — the phenomenon where English-centric safety alignment fails to generalize to other languages.